MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserDeviceEnrollmentConfigurationAssignment.md

   - `[WindowsInformationProtectionWipeActionId <String>]`: key: id of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: key: id of windowsManagedAppProtection

-TARGET `<IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>`: Base type for assignment targets.
+TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
   - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.